 Remember the era when we laughed our heads off watching Charlie Chaplin?
 Well, there were some people who questioned what this monochromatic world would look like in color.
 We imagined the shade of literally every graphic element that at the time appeared black, white and gray.
 Similarly, when it comes to logos, there are those inquisitive individuals who don’t settle for a design without colors.
 For I always wondered why Gucci is black and not orange, for example.
-Then I shift my mind to those logos that embrace colors whole-heartedly because their designer know that the power and beauty of colors is unimaginable and the effect a hue can have on the audience is invaluable.
+Then I shift my mind to professional brand logos that embrace colors whole-heartedly because their designers know that the power and beauty of colors is unimaginable and the effect a hue can have on an audience is invaluable.

 Anatomy Of The Color Orange

 As a logo designer it is important to truly understand each color, orange in this case.
 There are three things you must know about this color.
 We will only touch their peek because on their own they are extensive topics.